Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 \section{Definition and time evolution of quantum complexity}

 A quantum circuit consists of gates.
 A gate is an elementary unitary operation that acts simultaneously on some (typically small) number of qubits (or other qudits---$d$-level quantum systems).
-One can implement every $n$-qubit unitary arbitrarily precisely, by selecting gates from a universal set~\cite{nielsen2010quantum}. \textit{Quantum complexity} is heuristically defined as the minimum number of gates needed to perform a certain task.
+Every $n$-qubit unitary operation can be implemented arbitrarily precisely, by selecting an appropriate combination of gates from a universal set~\cite{nielsen2010quantum}. \textit{Quantum complexity} is heuristically defined as the minimum number of gates needed to perform a certain task.
 Examples include mapping an initial state to a final one.
 Experimentally implementing a gate costs a finite amount of time.
 Therefore, some quantum-complexity measures reflect the duration of the optimal algorithm for performing a task.

-In this section, we present the characteristic features of the quantum complexity's time evolution under a chaotic Hamiltonian.
-They can be summarized as follows: \begin{itemize} \item Complexity grows linearly for a time exponential in the system's size.
+In this section, we present the characteristic features of the time evolution of quantum complexity under the action of a chaotic Hamiltonian.
+These features can be summarized as follows: \begin{itemize} \item Complexity grows linearly for a time exponential in the system's size.
 It saturates at an approximately constant value until a doubly exponential time.
-After that, Poincaré recurrences return the complexity to near-minimal values.
+After that, Poincar\'{e} recurrences return the complexity to near-minimal values.

 \item The complexity exhibits a switchback effect: a small perturbation delays its linear growth by a scrambling time. \end{itemize}